craigrachow/CISM/riskassessment.md

 **Risk Boundaries**
 - Risk Appetite: Willingness to take risks
 - Risk Tolerance: Acceptable variation
-- Risk Capacity: Maximum barable risk
+- Risk Capacity: Maximum berable risk

 **Two Types of Risk**
 - Inherent Risk - The risk in the absence of any controls. or mitigation efforts.
 - Residual Risk - The level of risk remaining after controls have been applied.

 **Risk Categories (types)**
-- Strategic - THreats to the organisations ability to achieve strategic objective.
+- Strategic - Threats to the organisations ability to achieve strategic objective.
-- Operational - Releates to day-to-day operations.
+- Operational - Related to day-to-day operations.
 Failure of internal process, people or systems.
 - Reputational - Erode client and stakeholder trust.
 May be from data breaches or unethical behaviour.
 - Compliance - Non-compliance with laws, regulations, standards.
 Often result in fines and penalties.